-- (a) Management Voting Instruction Form.
+- a.
+Management Voting Instruction Form.
 In most cases, a Beneficial Shareholder will receive, as part of the Meeting Materials, a management voting instruction form.
-If the Beneficial Shareholder does not wish to attend and vote at the Meeting via conference call (or have another person attend and vote on the Beneficial Shareholder's behalf), the management voting instruction form must be completed, signed and returned in accordance with the directions on the form.
-If a Beneficial Shareholder wishes to attend and vote at the Meeting via conference call (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder must complete, sign and return the management voting instruction form in accordance with the directions provided, indicating the name of the Beneficial Shareholder (or other person) that will attend the Meeting.
-Please note that given the Meeting will be held via conference call this year due to the ongoing global pandemic the Corporation requests that all voting is completed in advance of the meeting.
-To the extent a ballot is requested at the Meeting, this would be conducted by roll call on the conference call.
-For details on how to register to participate in the Meeting and ask questions please refer to pages 8-9 of this Information Circular. - (b) Management Proxy.
+If the Beneficial Shareholder does not wish to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the management voting instruction form must be completed, signed and returned in accordance with the directions on the form.
+If a Beneficial Shareholder wishes to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder must complete, sign and return the Beneficial Shareholder's behalf), the Beneficial Shareholder must complete, sign and return the management voting instruction form in accordance with the directions provided, indicating the name of the Beneficial Shareholder (or other person) that will attend the Meeting. - b.
+Management Proxy.
 Less frequently, a Beneficial Shareholder will receive, as part of the Meeting Materials, a form of proxy that has already been signed by the intermediary (typically by a facsimile, stamped signature) which is restricted as to the number of Common Shares beneficially owned by the Beneficial Shareholder but which is otherwise uncompleted.
-If the Beneficial Shareholder does not wish to attend the Meeting via conference call (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder must complete the Management Proxy and deposit it with Computershare, Proxy Department, by mail to 135 West Beaver Creek, P.O.
-Box 300, Richmond Hill, Ontario, Canada L4B 4R5, or by hand at 100 University Avenue, 8th Floor, Toronto, Ontario, Canada M5J 2Y1, on behalf of the Corporation, so as not to arrive later than 11:00 a.m.
-(Toronto time) on Monday, 7 December 2020.
-If a Beneficial Shareholder wishes to attend and vote the Meeting via conference call (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder must strike out the names of the persons named in the Management Proxy, which has been signed by the intermediary (typically by a facsimile, stamped signature) and insert the Beneficial Shareholder's (or such other person's) name in the blank space provided and return to Computershare as described above.
-Please note that given the Meeting will be held via conference call this year due to the ongoing global pandemic the Corporation requests that all voting is completed in advance of the meeting.
-To the extent a ballot is requested at the Meeting, this would be conducted by roll call on the conference call.
-For details on how to register to participate in the Meeting and ask questions please refer to pages 8-9 of this Information Circular.
+If the Beneficial Shareholder does not wish to attend the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder must complete the Management Proxy and deposit it with Computershare, Proxy Department, by mail to 135 West Beaver Creek, P.O.
+Box 300, Richmond Hill,

+Ontario, Canada L4B 4R5, or by hand at 100 University Avenue, 8th Floor, Toronto, Ontario, Canada M5J 2Y1, on behalf of the Corporation, so as not to arrive later than 11:00 a.m.
+(Toronto time) on Monday, 19 June 2023.
+If a Beneficial Shareholder wishes to attend the Meeting in person and vote (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder must strike out the names of the persons named in the Management Proxy, which has been signed by the intermediary (typically by a facsimile, stamped signature) and insert the Beneficial Shareholder's (or such other person's) name in the blank space provided and return to Computershare as described above.